-Andrea Mottlová is a solo pianist from the Czech Republic.
-She often plays as part of an orchestra, whilst also specialising in chamber music and accompaniment, and has won numerous competitions.
-Her diverse repertoire consists mainly of 20th century composers such as Dmitrij Shostakovich, Sergei Prokofiev, Igor Stravinsky, and extends to Czech composers Bohuslav Martinů, Leoš Janáček and Vítězslava Kaprálová.
-Her repertoire also includes children’s operas, film scores, musicals and contemporary pieces.
+Andrea Mottlová Vavrušová is a solo pianist from the Czech Republic.
+She often plays as part of an orchestra, whilst also specialising in chamber music and accompaniment.
+As a orchestral musician she cooperates with the main Bohemian orchestras as the Czech Philharmonic, Prague Radio Symphony Orchestra, Film Philharmonic, Czech National Symphony Orchestra, Prague Symphony Orchestra.
+Her repertoire also includes children’s operas, musicals and contemporary pieces.

 Andrea has performed hundreds of solo and chamber music concerts throughout the Czech Republic and abroad in Belgium, Italy, Spain, Germany, Austria, Slovakia, Greece, Belarus, Sweden and Denmark.
 Andrea has performed as a soloist with the Czech Philharmonic, the West Bohemian Symphonic Orchestra of Marianske Lazne, the Moravian Philharmonic, and the Olomouc Garrison Orchestra, working with conductors such as Ondřej Kukal, Vladimír Válek, Petr Vronský, Michael Roháč, Gustav Foret.

 Chamber music has been an important part of Andrea’s life since she was a child.
 She has delighted audiences with performances alongside Radek Baborák, the best French horn player in Czech Republic and his wife, cellist Hana Baboráková, as the Jadin Trio.
 The ensemble’s name pays tribute to classic composer Luis Emmanuell Jadin, the first composer to write sonatas for French horn, cello and piano.